ymgcmstk/AtCoder/README.md

-This repository is for AtCoder Contest.
+This repository is for AtCoder Contest and partially for Aizu Online Judge.

 To generate the directory for a contest, move to `./tools` and run the script `prepare.py` like below.